lemattma/rate-limiter-log-monitor/README.md

 Anything displaced further is counted as a **late record**: it still counts toward request totals — it is a real request — but is withheld from the window computation, because a backwards timestamp corrupts the deque's eviction invariant.
-The report says how many were affected, so burst figures can be read with the right amount of trust.
+The report says how many were affected, in total and **per client**, so `peak_burst: 0` can be read correctly rather than mistaken for "never bursted".
 Silently producing a slightly wrong number would have been the worse option.

+**Lateness is judged per client, not against a global high-water mark.** The invariant that needs protecting belongs to one client's deque, which is indifferent to what any other client did.
+An earlier version used a global watermark, which is strictly stricter than the invariant requires — and the excess strictness is not conservative, it discards real traffic.
+Interleaved producers are typically each internally ordered and merely offset from one another, which is the shape a global watermark handles worst: a client whose producer lagged had *every* record excluded and reported a peak burst of zero.

 ### Memory is bounded

-`O(buffer + clients)`, measured rather than asserted — see *Performance* below.
-Lines are read one at a time; each client's deque holds only timestamps still inside the window.
-Client cardinality is the one unbounded term — see `TODO.md`.
+`O(buffer + clients + min(endpoints, --max-endpoints))`.
+Lines are read one at a
+time; each client's deque holds only timestamps still inside the window.

+The endpoint term is the one that had to be *bounded* rather than merely counted.
+Endpoint cardinality is attacker-controlled — paths carry identifiers, and with `--raw-paths` a single client can mint a new endpoint per request.
+An earlier version of this README claimed `O(buffer + clients)` and called it measured; the benchmark varied file size and client count, the two variables that do *not* drive that term, while path normalisation held endpoint cardinality at 7.
+Holding rows and clients fixed and moving only endpoint cardinality produced **26.0 MB against 279.3 MB**.
+The cap (default 10,000, tail folded into `(other)`) brings that to 34.9 MB with request totals still exact.
+Client cardinality remains unbounded in principle — see `TODO.md`.

 ### Path normalisation is on by default